 Labart, Burleigh Heads

 Sink into the Parisian-style seating, order yourself a cocktail or something from the natural-leaning wine list and find yourself humming along to the playlist while you peruse tonight’s menu.
 This is the neighbourhood local you wish you had at home.

-Opening in 2018, Labart quickly shot into ‘best’ restaurant lists across the country and after one round of the Set Menu here, you’ll understand why.
-Don’t fill up on that Burleigh Baker sourdough with caramelised butter, as insanely good as it is.
+Another of the select few Gold Coast restaurants to earn a chef’s hat in 2020, since opening in 2018, Labart quickly shot into ‘best’ restaurant lists across the country and after one round of the Set Menu here – which changes regularly depending on what’s in season, you’ll understand why.
+Insider tip: Try not to fill up on that Burleigh Baker sourdough with caramelised butter, as insanely good as it is.

 The Tropic, Burleigh Heads

 The vibe is buzzing over at Burleigh Pavilion, with locals flocking to the beachfront haunt at all hours of the day; but over on the ‘formal’ restaurant side at The Tropic, you get that epic view, minus the chaos.

 It will be love at first sight when you spot the pretty pastel decor of pink terrazzo tables and seafoam chairs splashed around, which perfectly complement the stunning sunsets and rolling waves out the window.